Hats off to bodyboarders. Sometimes, surfers have to acknowledge that they're not on the same level as prone riders.

-Because we're talking about a European region, blessed by regular northwest North Atlantic swells, piers and beach orientation rule the quality of the surf break and, in most case, the size of the waves these spots traditionally produce.
+We're talking about a European region blessed by regular northwest North Atlantic swells, piers, beach orientation rules, the quality of the surf break, and, in most cases, the size of the waves these spots traditionally produce.

 When Hurricane Ophelia hit Europe in October 2017, and despite the roaring winds that invaded the coastal regions, I decided to walk along the beach to observe the stirred seas.

-After a couple of minutes of constant, brutal closeouts, I spotted something moving with the heavy currents - it was a human being.
-Doing what in a middle of a chaotic and life-threatening?
+After a couple of minutes of constant, brutal closeouts, I spotted something moving with the heavy currents.

-Yes, that was a bodyboarder "enjoying" a brutal assault; sucking the energy of a thunderous product of Mother Nature.
+Yes, that was a bodyboarder "enjoying" a brutal assault and sucking the energy of a thunderous product of Mother Nature.
 Were there any surfers looking over the ledge?
 Not a single one.